 His circumstances changed in September 1786, when news of illness and financial difficulties at home prompted him to return to Corsica for the first time since departing for school eight years earlier.
 Having arranged a leave of absence from his regiment, he journeyed to the Mediterranean coast and made the short voyage to his homeland, where he received a warm homecoming in Ajaccio and reacquainted himself with the people and scenes of his youth.
 Here too, however, he seems to have spent much of his time alone, embarking on a variety of literary pursuits, including initial efforts at an ambitious history of Corsica.
 Viewed from the perspective of a subsequent career of unprecedented activity and exertion, this extended leave–pleading health issues, he would manage to stretch it out to a full year–presents historians with a period of almost incomprehensible calm.
 Even more incomprehensible by today’s standards, perhaps, is the fact that in addition to his original extension he was able to wrangle another six months vacation out of the war ministry.
 As historian David Bell explains, due to “an absurd level of overmanning at the higher ranks” extended leaves among the officer corps were commonplace at the time, and “the army was delighted to see them go.”

 France in the latter part of the eighteenth century was ripe for political change, it’s institutions mired in the feudal past at a time when radical new ideas about society and governance lay at the heart of a larger intellectual movement known as the Enlightenment.
-The idea that hereditary kings ruled by divine right and were subject to no earthly authority, a principle first espoused by King James I of England, had long been subject to broad revision in that country, which would behead James’ son, Charles I, in 1649.
-In France, meanwhile, the divine right theory flourished during the reign of Louis XIV, known as the Sun King, only to fade under the rule of his successor, Louis XV, whose mistress, Madame Pompadour, is thought to have uttered one the era’s more memorable line: “Après nous, le Déluge” (After us, destruction), a saying that would be seen as a portent of the revolutionary violence to come.
-In any case, by the time Louis XVI ascended the throne in 1774, the Sun King’s legacy had become decidedly less sunny, and the idea that kings enjoyed divinely sanctioned authority was subject to changing interpretations of the role, if not the relevance, of monarchs.
+The idea that hereditary kings ruled by divine right and were subject to no earthly authority, a principle espoused in 1603 by King James I of England, had been subject to broad review in that country, where Parliament which would shortly commit to beheading James’ son, Charles I. In France, meanwhile, the divine right theory that would flourish under King Louis XIV, known as the Sun King, would enter a decline during the reign of his successor, Louis XV, so much so that the latter’s mistress, Madame Pompadour would be credited with one of the era’s more memorable utterances: “Après nous, le Déluge” (After us, destruction), a saying that would be seen as a portent of the revolutionary violence to come.
+In any case, by the time Louis XVI ascended the throne in 1774, the Sun King’s legacy had become decidedly less sunny, and the idea that kings enjoyed divinely sanctioned authority was subject to changing interpretations of the role, if not the relevance, of hereditary monarchs.

 Indeed, by the spring of 1791, the pervasive threat of mob violence had rendered the king a virtual prisoner in the Tuileries Palace at the center of the city.
 In June, belatedly taking matters into his own hands, he and the royal family attempted to escape the growing chaos, dressing as ordinary citizens and making a dash for German territory in an inconspicuous carriage.
-Recognized and arrested at the village of Varennes, some 50 miles short of freedom, they were brought back to Paris in disgrace, their prospects suddenly grown bleaker than ever.
-While the king had thus far been receptive to many of the liberal ideas of the Enlightenment (naively supposing that they could somehow be reconciled with the precepts of monarchism), now his true attitude toward the revolution stood revealed.
-Moreover, news of his predicament compelled the monarchies of Europe to prepare for war against the nascent French republic.
-Thus Louis became a pawn in a larger struggle that would extend far beyond the borders of France.
+Recognized and arrested at the village of Varennes, some 50 miles short of freedom, they were brought back to Paris in disgrace, their prospects bleaker than ever.
+While the king had thus far been receptive to many of the liberal ideas of the Enlightenment (naively supposing that they could somehow be reconciled with the precepts of monarchism), his true attitude toward the revolution now stood revealed.
+Moreover, news of his predicament compelled the monarchies of Europe to prepare for war against the nascent French republic, a development that placed Louis in the middle of a larger struggle that would extend far beyond the borders of France.

-Having once again run afoul of the island’s complicated politics, Napoleon hatched yet another scheme to seize power by force.
+The young French officer was nothing if not determined, however, and quickly hatched still another scheme to seize power by force.
 Removing his mother and siblings to a safe place elsewhere on the island, he mounted his own sea-borne attack on Ajaccio in hopes that a sizable pro-French faction would rally to his cause.
 The town held out against him, however, responding to his ill-conceived attempt at a take-over by officially condemning him and seizing his family home.
 Bitterly disillusioned, he had little choice but to arrange passage to Toulon for himself and his family, his efforts to play a leadership role in his homeland at an end.
-Throughout a career of unprecedented success, Corsica would remain one of the few places Napoleon was unable to conquer.
+In a subsequent career marked by unprecedented military success, Corsica would stand out as one of the few places he had been unable to conquer.